Rosa-Palaci/IoT-Mancuerna/README.md

 ## Client and Edge Stages <a name = "client_edge"></a>

-To run the emulation environment, it is necessary to add the myuav.py in the folder examples/uav/ of this [repo](https://github.com/intrig-unicamp/mininet-wifi), and then run 'sudo python examples/uav/myuav.py'
+To run the emulation environment, it is necessary to install mosquitto on the machine and add the files bridge1_central.conf, central_mosquitto.conf and the uav.py in the folder examples/uav/ of this [repo](https://github.com/intrig-unicamp/mininet-wifi), and then run 'sudo python examples/uav/uav.py'

+Here we can see videos of the emulation and client running:

 The emulation was tested in Ubuntu 20.04